cybercongress/cybertensor-developer-docs/docs/glossary.md

 Validators in the root network.
 The largest 64 subnet validators across all active subnets, in terms of the subnet validator stake, are by default the  validators in the root network.

 ## S

+### Space-Pussy Blockchain

+The underlying blockchain technology of the Cybertensor network that records transactions, rankings, and the distribution of rewards.

 ### Stake